GreenHill gallery to install new 'Shift Happens' art exhibition

 Here are ways that the public can participate:

-• The Handshake Project, March 12 through June 26.
+- The Handshake Project, March 12-June 26.
 The project invites people to submit video clips of themselves engaged in a handshake.
 The evolving video compilation will capture a community of handshake responses.

 Assistance and a video booth are provided in the gallery.
 Remote entries are also welcome by email.